aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ioleobjectframe/set_embedded_data/_index.md

 | :- | :- | :- |
 | embedded_data | [`IOleEmbeddedDataInfo`](/slides/python-net/aspose.slides/ioleembeddeddatainfo) | Embedded data [`IOleEmbeddedDataInfo`](/slides/python-net/aspose.slides/ioleembeddeddatainfo) |

+### Examples

+Following example demonstrates how to change OLE embedded data
+            and its type for existing [`IOleObjectFrame`](/slides/python-net/aspose.slides/ioleobjectframe) object

 ### Remarks

 This method changes the properties of the object to reflect the new data and